Instruction in Reproducible Research: Educational Outcomes

 About the Symposium

-The 2021 TIER Spring Symposium will be a ten-part virtual event exploring the educational purposes of teaching students transparent and reproducible methods of quantitative data analysis.
-Taking a step back from the nuts and bolts of code and software, the Symposium will focus on the diverse ways in which teaching reproducible research methods can reinforce principles that are fundamental to higher education (e.g., the importance of reasoned argument based on verifiable evidence), and contribute to students' broad intellectual development (e.g., gaining confidence in their ability to independently generate meaningful insights into real and important issues).
+The 2021 TIER Spring Symposium was a ten-part virtual event exploring the educational purposes of teaching students transparent and reproducible methods of quantitative data analysis.
+Taking a step back from the nuts and bolts of code and software, the Symposium focuses on the diverse ways in which teaching reproducible research methods can reinforce principles that are fundamental to higher education (e.g., the importance of reasoned argument based on verifiable evidence), and contribute to students' broad intellectual development (e.g., gaining confidence in their ability to independently generate meaningful insights into real and important issues).